Virtual Transfer Station Field Trip

 Facilitated Virtual Field Trip

 Request a virtual field trip facilitated by a StopWaste educator!
 In this one-hour virtual program, an educator Zoom's into your classroom to share with students the journey of waste.
-Students wll make connections between individual behaviors and environmental impact while also reflecting on actions they can take to build toward a healthier earth for all.
+Students will make connections between individual behaviors and environmental impact while also reflecting on actions they can take to build a healthier earth for all.

 Self-Guided Virtual Tour:

-Before starting your self-guided adventure to transform from Garbologist to Student Action Hero, download and make a copy of our Field Journal use a scratch piece of paper for your own Garbologist Field Journal.
+Before starting your self-guided adventure to transform from Garbologist to Student Action Hero, download and make a copy of our Field Journal or use a scratch piece of paper for your own Garbologist Field Journal.
 This journal will help you record your observations, questions, and reflections along each stop of the tour.

 Teachers and students, have a discussion with your class or family about the 4Rs.
 On this KWL Chart or a separate piece of scratch paper, record what you KNOW and what you WANT TO KNOW.